-The I-539 is a handy form issued by U.S. Citizenship and Immigration Services (USCIS) allowing people in the U.S. on nonimmigrant (temporary) visas to apply to switch to another type of visa (change status) or to extend their stay in the United States.
+The I-539 is a handy form issued by U.S. Citizenship and Immigration Services (USCIS), allowing people in the U.S. on nonimmigrant (temporary) visas to do one of two things, either:

 A nonimmigrant visa allows a foreign national to enter and stay in the United States for a specific purpose and a limited amount of time.
 But what if that time runs out, and you are not ready to leave?

 But wouldn't it be easier to just stay in the United States and apply for what you need from there?
-If so, that's where Form I-539 comes in.
+That's where Form I-539 comes in.
 It allows you to stay in the United States and ask USCIS to change or extend your status.

-Research the terms of your particular visa carefully before proceeding, or talk to an attorney.
-For information on the various nonimmigrant visas, see Alllaw’s section on temporary visas.
+Research the terms of your particular visa or other visa options carefully before proceeding, or talk to an attorney.

 See Applying for an Extension of a U.S. Visa or Change of Status for tips on completing the form and other required steps.